tbliu/ProjectEuler/README.md

 # ProjectEuler
 From https://projecteuler.net/archives

-My solutions to the Project Euler problems.
+My (beginner) solutions to the Project Euler problems.